-- Open your Hexnode MDM portal and navigate to Admin > ROM Enrollment and click on the Generate Configuration File button.
+- Open your Hexnode MDM portal and navigate to Enroll > Platform – Specific > Android > Android ROM / OEM and click on Generate a new configuration file button.

 - Provide a password at the bottom of the screen.
 If the user finds a way to get past the ‘Lost Mode’ without connecting to the internet, this password can block that attempt.

-- Download the ROM configuration file by clicking on the Generate Configuration File button just below the password field.
+- Download the ROM configuration file by clicking on the Generate a new configuration file button just below the password field.

 - Copy the file hex_rom_config.txt to “system” folder on your Android device.

 Once the device starts after setting up the Android firmware, it launches in lost mode with options to connect to the internet.
 As soon as the device connects to a network, it gets automatically enrolled in Hexnode MDM.
 In Admin > General Settings > Android Lost Mode Settings, there is an option to either enable or disable lost mode as soon as the device gets enrolled.

 - If the option Disable ‘Lost Mode’ on ROM-enrolled devices is left unchecked, the device remains in lost mode even after enrollment.

 - Conversely, if this option is checked, lost mode exits soon after the device gets enrolled in Hexnode MDM.

 In case the device fails to connect to a secure network connection, device enrollment is blocked, and it remains in lost mode restricting the users from accessing the device.
 In such a scenario, configuration file password comes to play.
 Enter this password to exit lost mode for the device to function normally.
 Soon after the device connects to a steady internet source, it gets enrolled automatically.

 Conditions when “Disable ‘Lost Mode’ on ROM-enrolled devices” option is left unchecked for an enrolled device: